liamjbennett/blog/content/blog/2016-11-27-my-path-to-the-cloud.md

 +++
+date = "2017-11-27"
+description = ""
-title = "my path to the cloud" date = "2017-11-27" type = "post"
+title = "my path to the cloud" type = "post"

 +++